Hassan Taqizadeh: Biography

-Secretly Taqizadeh studied French and English for the purpose of becoming acquainted with the Western Age of Enlightenment and modern political thoughts.
+Taqizadeh was of Azerbaijani origin.
+Taqizadeh secretly studied French and English for the purpose of becoming acquainted with the Western Age of Enlightenment and modern political thoughts.
 Nevertheless, he became a mullah and remained one until the period in which the traditional Iranian political and socio-economic system disintegrated and the modern Iranian nation-state was formed.
 As early as the beginning of his political career he confronted the corrupt and despotic régime of the Qajar princes, who seemed unable to prevent the decay of their dynasty.
 Convinced of the destructive consequences of the despotism and corruption for the political and socio-economic development of Iran, Taqizadeh actively participated in the Constitutional Revolution (Mashruteh Revolution), which resulted in the foundation of the Majles (Parliament - مجلس شورای ملی).
 From this period onwards he developed into a secular enlightened politician.
 In 1908, his life was saved by Claude Stokes a British military attaché who allowed him to take refuge in the legation compound.
 He was then secured safe passage to England where he worked with Edward Granville Browne to lobby the parliament for support of the constitutionalist movement.

 In 1909, under the guidance of Taqizadeh the first modern pro German political party, the Ferqeh-ye Demokrat-e Iran (Democratic Party of Iran), was founded in Iran.
 Shortly after the outbreak of World War I, Taqizadeh allied with Germany against Russia and Britain.
 In Berlin he established the Komiteh-ye Iran (Committee of Iran), and together with other prominent Iranian intellectuals, he published the influential periodical Kaveh (1916–1922), which was distributed in Europe as well as in Iran.
 Kaveh was a political and literary journal which greatly contributed to the creation of the Iranian consciousness and national identity.
 This journal emphasized the need for national independence, and internal reforms, especially secular and educational ones.

 Under the reign of Reza Shah Pahlavi (1925–1941), Taqizadeh contributed to the formation of the modern Iranian nation-state.
 During his political career of seventy years, Taqizadeh served as parliamentarian, governor-general of Khorasan province, minister of Roads and Transportation, minister of Finance, and ambassador to the United Kingdom and France.
 Although at the time of the Constitutional Revolution he opposed the formation of the Senate (Majles-e Sena, مجلس سنا — defunct since 1979, following adoption of a new constitution), in 1950, during the imperial government of Mohammad Reza Shah Pahlavi (1941–1978), he became its president.
 Taqizadeh described his life as a "tempestuous life" (Zendegi-ye Tufani), which he later used as the title of his autobiography.